Content Inherent Safety Passive Safety Active Safety Procedural / Administrative Safety

-The worker in charge of this process (the rather stout gentleman shown in the picture at the heat of this Safety Moment) was allowed to sit down, but only on a one-legged stool.
+The worker in charge of this process (whose picture is shown at the top of this page) was allowed to sit down, but only on a one-legged stool.
 Hence, if he dozed off he would fall and wake up.
 Although this system worked, in as much as they never had an explosion, it was obviously not inherently safe.
 (In fact, it reduced the frequency term in the risk equation; the possibility of an explosion still existed, but its likelihood was much reduced.)

 Later, they modified the process such that the glycerine and acids were fed into a small piece of pipe in which the reaction took place.
 This meant that the worst-case scenario was far less serious than the original setup.
 They had made the system inherently safe.